 Note: the specific processor likely isn’t required, but is just part of their documentation

 We were really on the fence about including Gogs as a suitable Git source control server.
 That’s not to say it’s a bad product, but it’s essentially the predecessor to Gitea.

-In 2016, core members of the Gogs community forked from Gogs 2016, and most of the Gogs community have since abandoned the project.
-The primary reason for forking was project governance: Gogs follows a "single maintainer" model, which effectively means its fully-controlled the founder, Joe Chen.
+In 2016, core members of the Gogs community forked from Gogs 2016, and most of the Gogs community has since abandoned the project.
+The primary reason for forking was project governance: Gogs follows a “single maintainer” model, which effectively means its fully-controlled by the founder, Joe Chen.

 Type 3: Git as a Feature (Monoliths)

-A "monolith" is a tools designed to facilitate the entire software development process, from idea to automated deployment.
-All of the "major cloud" vendors -- GitHub, GitLab, Azure DevOps, and BitBucket have evolved into monoliths, and recently JetBrains joined the party with Spaces.
+A “monolith” is a tool designed to facilitate the entire software development process, from idea to automated deployment.
+All of the “major cloud” vendors — GitHub, GitLab, Azure DevOps, and BitBucket have evolved into monoliths, and recently JetBrains joined the party with Spaces.